Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing: Numerical simulations

-Finally, to reproduce the experimental set-up of Figure 1A in~\citep{goodman1989e8}, assuming the concentrations of the adhesive glycoproteins laminin and fibronectin and the ECM density in the system to be fixed, we introduce the non-negative, real functions $C_L({\bf x})$ and $C_F({\bf x})$ to model the concentrations (in non-dimensional form) of laminin and fibronectin, respectively, and the non-negative, real function $M({\bf x})$ to model the ECM density (also in non-dimensional form).
-We then use these functions to define the model functions related to cell reorientation and phenotypic changes, as detailed in the following paragraphs.
+Finally, to reproduce the experimental set-up of Figure 1A in~\citep{goodman1989e8}, an illustration of which is given in Figure~\ref{fig:ex} in the Supplementary Materials, assuming the concentrations of the adhesive glycoproteins laminin and fibronectin and the ECM density in the system to be fixed, we introduce the non-negative, real functions $C_L({\bf x})$ and $C_F({\bf x})$ to model the concentrations (in non-dimensional form) of laminin and fibronectin, respectively, and the non-negative, real function $M({\bf x})$ to model the ECM density (also in non-dimensional form).
+We then use these functions to identify $\mathcal{S}$, $\mathcal{S}^\dagger$, and $\mathcal{S}^\ddagger$ when modelling cell reorientation and phenotypic changes, as detailed below.